xXSalamanderXx/HDEncode-Search-Plus/README.md

 The search system is designed to be more forgiving than plain text matching.

-####It can handle:
+### It Can Handle:

-- dots instead of spaces
+- Dots instead of spaces
-- dashes instead of spaces
+- Dashes instead of spaces
-- mixed separators
+- Mixed separators
-- compacted words
+- Compacted words
-- accent differences
+- Accent differences
-- case differences
+- Case differences
-- inconsistent release formatting across pages
+- Inconsistent release formatting across pages

 That means searches often still match even when a release title is formatted differently than what you typed.